rwirdemann/datafrog/README.md

 Both statements should be recognized as equal even if they slightly differ.
-To detect and ignore this dynamic data we've build a token based diff algorithm that considers a list of allowed differences when comparing two statemenst.
+To detect and ignore this dynamic data we've build a token based diff algorithm that considers a list of allowed differences when comparing two statements.
 This algorithm requires to run the same usecase twice.
 The first run is called `recording`and the second `verification`.

 ## Recording

 ```
-dbd record --out create-job.rt
+dfg record --out create-job.json
 ```

 Starts the recorder in the command line.
-Hit enter and run the usecase scenario through the UI of your application.
-Hit enter again when you are finsihed.

 ## Verfication

 ```
-dbd verfify --expectstions create-job.rt
+dfg verfify --expectations create-job.json
 ```

-Starts the verfier in the command line to verify the expectaitons recorded during the previous run in `create-job.rt`.
-Hit enter and run exactly the same usecase scenario again.
-The verification stops when all expectation have been verfied successfully.
-It stops with an error when the verfication process got out of order.
+Starts the verifier in the command line to verify the expectations recorded during the previous run in `create-job.json`.

 ## Development

-Run `make` to create the `dbd`binary.
+Run `make` to create the `dfg` binary.

 ```
 $ make